Ganesh Rao, M.D.

 Professional StatementI am a board-certified neurosurgeon with a specialty interest in neurosurgical oncology.
-Prior to joining Baylor College of Medicine as Chair of the Department of Neurosurgery, I practiced neurosurgery at The University of Texas MD Anderson Cancer Center for 15 years.
+Prior to being recruited as Chair of the Department of Neurosurgery at Baylor College of Medicine, I practiced neurosurgery at The University of Texas MD Anderson Cancer Center for 15 years.
 I have years of experience treating patients with brain and spine tumors.
 I treat primary brain tumors including low-grade glioma, glioblastoma, and meningioma, as well as metastatic brain tumors.
 I have also used advanced surgical techniques and novel technologies to treat brain tumors including stereotactic navigation, awake surgery, endoscopy, stereotactic radiosurgery, and laser interstitial thermal therapy.
 I perform basic and clinical research to understand the causes of glioma, the most common and aggressive form of brain cancer.
-I have been funded by the National Institutes of Health for this research.
+I am funded by the National Institutes of Health for this research.
 My primary goal is to provide the best care for my patients.
-This includes not only the best surgery possible but also compassionate care before and after surgery.
-Professionally, I have served as President of the Congress of Neurological Surgeons (2018-2019) and am the Residency Program Director for the Baylor College of Medicine Neurosurgery Residency Program.
+This includes not only the best surgery possible but also compassionate care before and after surgery with continuous contact with the medical team.
+Professionally, I have served as President of the Congress of Neurological Surgeons (2018-2019) and was the Residency Program Director for the Baylor College of Medicine Neurosurgery Residency Program.

 - Congress of Neurological Surgeons